khoih-prog/ESP_DoubleResetDetector/README.md

 #### Features

-[**ESP_DoubleResetDetector**](https://github.com/khoih-prog/ESP_DoubleResetDetector) is a library for the **ESP8266 and ESP32** boards to detects a double reset, within configurable timeout (default 10s) seconds, so that an alternative start-up mode can be used.
+[**ESP_DoubleResetDetector**](https://github.com/khoih-prog/ESP_DoubleResetDetector) is a library for the **ESP8266 and ESP32** boards to detects a `double reset`, within configurable timeout (default 10s) seconds, so that an alternative start-up mode can be used.
 Example use cases are to allow re-configuration of a device's WiFi / MQTT / Blynk credentials.

-This library is based on, modified, bug-fixed and improved from [`Stephen Denne's DoubleResetDetector`](https://github.com/datacute/DoubleResetDetector) to add support to ESP8266 and ESP32 using EEPROM, SPIFFS and LittleFS besides original RTC.
+This library is based on, modified, bug-fixed and improved from [`Stephen Denne's DoubleResetDetector`](https://github.com/datacute/DoubleResetDetector) to add support to ESP8266 and ESP32 using `EEPROM`, `SPIFFS` or `LittleFS` besides original `RTC`.

 Currently, [`DoubleResetDetector`](https://github.com/datacute/DoubleResetDetector) only supports ESP8266 using RTC memory.

-This library can be used to detect a double reset within a predetermined time to force the program to enter a special operation such as Config Portal, Clear Default Data, etc., using :
+This library can be used to detect a `double reset within a predetermined time` to force the program to enter a special operation such as Config Portal, Clear Default Data, etc., using :

-1. EEPROM, SPIFFS or LittleFS for ESP8266 and ESP32 boards.
+1. `EEPROM`, `SPIFFS` or `LittleFS` for ESP8266 and ESP32 boards.
-2. RTC memory for ESP8266 boards (unadvised).
+2. `RTC` memory for ESP8266 boards (unadvised).

 #### Currently supported Boards